tgdrive/teldrive-docs/docs/getting-started/advanced.md

    - You will need to choose a name for your bot.
    - You will also need to choose a username for your bot; it must end with `bot`.
 For example, `my_sample_bot`.
 4. Once you have completed these steps, you will receive a message containing your bot token.
-5. Add around 7-8 tokens for better upload and download speeds.
+5. Add around 7-8 tokens for better upload and download speeds in UI Settings.

 > [!WARNING]
 > Bots will be auto added as admin in channel if you set them from UI if it fails somehow add it manually.For newly logged session you have to wait 20-30 min to add bots to telegram channel. **`FRESH_CHANGE_ADMINS_FORBIDDEN`** error  will be thrown if you try to add bots before that time frame.